sebastienros/yessql/README.md

 ### Aren't NoSQL databases also about sharding and map/reduce ?

 YesSql has support for it too.
-There is a YesSql.Shards.Demo project in the source code, and you'll see that map/reduce is fully supported by looking at the tests.
+There is a [sample project](https://github.com/sebastienros/yessql/tree/master/samples/YesSql.Samples.Shards) in the source code, and you'll see that map/reduce is fully supported by looking at the tests.

 ### Aren't NoSQL databases  faster than SQL databases ?

-Well, I don't know what fast is, but you can try to run the Performance test to ensure it fits your needs.
+Well, I don't know what fast is, but you can try to run the [performance sample](https://github.com/sebastienros/yessql/tree/master/samples/YesSql.Samples.Performance) to ensure it fits your needs.
 Here is the output on my machine using Microsoft SQL Server 2008:

     YesSql Wrote 5,163 documents in 2,157ms: 2.39: docs/ms

     Queried by full name 100*3 times at 430ms
     Queried by partial name 100*3 times at 827ms

 This performance test is based on one used to compare Redis to RavenDb that you can find here: http://www.servicestack.net/mythz_blog/?p=474